learnlearnin/learnlearnin.github.io/src/documents/focus-in-movie-songs.html.md

 Currently I'm taking the first 10 movies from [List of highest-grossing Bollywood films](https://en.wikipedia.org/wiki/List_of_highest-grossing_Bollywood_films) and all songs from those.

+### Downloading ###
+The songs will be downloaded from YouTube using [youtube-dl](https://github.com/rg3/youtube-dl)

 ### Frame picking ###
 To objectively assess the videos, I shall pick out random frames from the songs.
-5 frame from each song at random seconds.
+10 frames from each song at random seconds by the code `randint(1,vidlength)` where vidlength is the length of the video in seconds rounded to the largest integer less than it.

 ### Scoring ###
 Based on the frames I pick, I could assign some kind of score to the videos.
 But I will consider this after doing some frame picking.

+## Results ##
+Shall be uploaded soon.